Welcome to the Longfield Pegularities for 2008.

 undergrowth.
 (Be discreet when you find them.
 Yells of “GOTCHA” will advertise the location of the Route Check to nearby competitors!)

-and 4; a couple on Pegularity 3 and
+and 4; one on Pegularity 3 and

 none on Pegularity 5.
 If you miss or incorrectly record